Self Employed Carpenter

 "Me too," said Mark.
 "We make a good team."

 Jack was unusually quiet.
 I could tell he was taking the news pretty hard.
-Steve was like a big brother to Jack, and Jack was Steve's right-hand man.
+Steve was a big brother to Jack, and Jack was Steve's right-hand man.

 "Well, we don't have to say goodbye just yet.
 We still have a lot of work to do," I said.